 If you want to lose weight – or at least not put on too much extra weight – there is one thing you can do that is almost certain to help.
 That's right: cutting alcohol for weight loss is inevitable.
-It is very obvious when you think about it, and arguably not that easy, but it will give positive results, and perhaps it might not have occurred to you before.
+It is self-evident when you think about it, and arguably not that easy, but it will give positive results, and perhaps it might not have occurred to you before.

 Long term weight loss is only achievable with a combination of a healthy (not calorie-restricted!) diet and exercising.
 That said, especially now that we often stay indoors for longer than we used to, eating the same amount of food as before will result in weight gain.
-We simply burn less calories when we don't walk everywhere.
+We simply burn fewer calories when we don't walk everywhere.
 No news there.
 Avoiding these 5 types of food can also help you lose weight faster.

 How many calories are in alcohol?

 Just how many calories, though?
-There are a few options that are considered 'low-calorie' drinks, like vodka and diet coke.
-Although diet coke can be considered free of calories (still pretty bad in every way) a double shot (50 ml) of vodka contains over 100 calories.
-You would have to run 10 minutes to burn off those calories and that is just one drink.
+There are a few options that are considered "low-calorie" drinks, like vodka and diet coke.
+Although diet coke can be considered free of calories (still pretty bad in every way), a double shot (50 ml) of vodka contains over 100 calories (opens in new tab).
+You would have to run 10 minutes to burn off those calories, and that is just one drink.

 How about beer?
-A small bottle (12 oz/355 ml) of Goose Island IPA is 208 calories, twice as much as what's in a double shot vodka plus diet coke combo.
+A small bottle (12 oz/355 ml) of Goose Island IPA is 208 calories (opens in new tab), twice as much as what's in a double shot vodka plus diet coke combo.
 And whoever has only one small bottle of beer when they drink?
 That's right, no one.

 Maybe wine?
-A bottle (750 ml) of Cabernet Sauvignon is just under 600 calories, meaning that two medium glasses (approx. 175 ml) contain around 250-300 calories.
+A bottle (750 ml) of Cabernet Sauvignon is just under 600 calories (opens in new tab), meaning that two medium glasses (approx. 175 ml) contain around 250-300 calories.